 Orchard Lake is a 243-acre lake located in Lakeville, in the southwest portion of the BDWMO.
 The lake is used primarily for fishing, but swimming, boating and aesthetic and wildlife viewing are also popular recreational uses of the lake.
 Over seventy private homes are located on the lake.
 Three city parks are located on Orchard Lake: a public boat access on the south shore (Orchard Lake Park), a public beach on the west shore (Orchard Lake Beach), and Wayside Park.
 Orchard Lake is a BDWMO strategic waterbody and is classified as a deep lake by the MPCA.
-Orchard Lake is not currently listed as impaired by the MPCA.
+The MPCA identifies Orchard Lake as impaired due to mercury in fish tissue.